kiranmb-del/AISession/quizmaker-app/docs/IMPLEMENTATION_ROADMAP.md

 ## Success Criteria by Phase

-### Phase 1 Success:
+### Phase 1A Success (✅ ACHIEVED):
-- ✅ Instructors can create quizzes with title, description, duration
+- ✅ Instructors can create quizzes with title, description, duration, passing score
-- ✅ Instructors can add multiple choice, true/false, and short answer questions
+- ✅ Instructors can view all their quizzes with search, filter, and sort
+- ✅ Instructors can edit quiz details
-- ✅ Instructors can edit and delete quizzes and questions
+- ✅ Instructors can delete quizzes with confirmation
 - ✅ Instructors can publish/unpublish quizzes
 - ✅ All operations validate ownership
+- ✅ Beautiful UI with theme toggle (light/dark mode)
+- ✅ Consistent design system across all pages
+- ✅ Responsive design for mobile/tablet
+- ✅ Comprehensive unit tests

+### Phase 1B Success:
+- ✅ Instructors can add multiple choice, true/false, and short answer questions
+- ✅ Instructors can edit and delete questions
+- ✅ Instructors can reorder questions via drag-and-drop
+- ✅ Instructors can preview quiz from student perspective
+- ✅ UI follows Phase 1A design patterns

 ### Phase 2 Success:
 - ✅ Students can see published quizzes